Part of the Vitality Arts Special Report

 I recall my own introduction to music therapy from my aunt Sally.

 When I was a kid, she would sit at the piano and hammer out tunes at every family function.
 We all gathered around harmonizing, making those family get-togethers much more enjoyable to the kids as we competed to earn that one solo line she would award.
 As she aged and became riddled with arthritis, she told me that rather than just do the exercises that her physical therapist had assigned to help with her dexterity, she would sit at the piano and try to play.
 It frustrated her, for sure, because she could no longer dance around the keys as she used to.
 But playing tunes, albeit more slowly, made the exercises fun, and both she and her therapist were convinced it helped her physical condition.

-My aunt Sally was a natural, playing piano by ear — as they used to call it.
+My aunt Sally was a natural, playing piano by ear.
 But since not everyone has that gift, there are many websites that offer instruction on playing harmonica, as well as most other instruments.
 As Zoe encourages, “Learn to play an musical instrument. and it just might change your life.”